Shed hunting

 This 378,000-acre gem northeast of Lewistown consistently ranks as one of Montana’s premier shed hunting hotspots.
 The Breaks provide critical winter habitat for both elk and mule deer, with animals funneling into protected coulees and river bottoms when harsh weather hits.

-Focus your search along the south-facing slopes where animals bed during sunny days.
+Where to focus: Search along south-facing slopes where animals bed during sunny days.
 The area around Knox Ridge and Devil’s Creek have produced exceptional finds in recent years.

-Access is good via the Knox Ridge Road, but be prepared for muddy conditions as snow melts.
+Access notes: Access is good via the Knox Ridge Road, but be prepared for muddy conditions as snow melts.
 Pack a good pair of gaiters and waterproof boots – you’ll thank me later.
 The monument’s new management team has been actively monitoring wildlife patterns, so stop by their office for current information on animal movements and access conditions.

 2. Gallatin National Forest – Bridger Range